ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 * Increase the value of the code we write
 * Improve our development cadence: the rate at which we produce _working_ and _valuable_ code.

-This book is accompanied by many working code examples for you to follow along with and a complete non-trivial example application called _Photosphere_ (more about that soon).
+This book is accompanied by many working code examples for you to follow along with and a complete non-trivial example application called _Photosphere_ (scroll down to figure 1.5 to see how it will eventually look).

 This doesn’t work without you trying it for yourself.
 Only by following along with the coding (starting in Chapter 2) can you really experience it.
 Then you must apply what you learn to your own development process.
 Take what works for you, adapt what you can and discard the rest.
 That’s a winning system that leads you to being an experienced software developer.